 Eating local and seasonal food

 Eating is an essential part of our daily lives but not everyone is fortunate enough to have access to a healthy diet without restrictions.
 Local and seasonal are two basic elements that must be taken into account for sustainable food consumption.
-This information has been compiled as part of Right to Food Week, held from 27 November to 3 December with the motto “Think global, eat local and seasonal”.
+This information has been compiled as part of Right to Food Week, held from 26 November to 2 December.

 Also known as seasonal food consumption.
 A seasonal variation of several factors as a result of the variability in temperature, rainfall and pasture growth.
 There follows a compilation of resources that deal with this subject.